Am I eligible for grants and loans?

 These are the criteria:

-• You need to be living away from your parents.
-This does not apply if you have children.
+- You need to be living away from your parents.
+This does not apply if you are married or have children that you live with and support.

 Some individuals are eligible for a refugee grant